 WMLP was know in the late 1950’s and 1960’s as the area’s only Rock N’ Roll station with Jim Jacobs, Paul Herbert, Bill Stutzman, John Yingling, Billy Kelly, George Vaughn and Zeda Zodiac.
 As the years pasted and music stations moved to FM, WMLP found it’s niche as the area’s leading talk radio station.

-TalkRadio 1380 WMLP continues to supply the Susquehanna Valley with the biggest names in talk radio including Bill Bennett, Glenn Beck, Rush Limbaugh, Sean Hannity and Michael Savage.
-Plus, overnight and sports talk with Fox Sports Radio.
+TalkRadio 1380 WMLP continues to supply the Susquehanna Valley with the biggest names in talk radio including Bill Bennett, Glenn Beck, Rush Limbaugh, and Sean Hannity.
+Plus, overnight and sports talk with Yahoo Sports Radio.

 Soft Rock 100.9 The Valley is known in the area as a great workday companion.
 At night Delilah offers listeners a chance to make requests and chat.
 John Tesh from Midnight to 6 AM can help improve our listeners quality of life with Music and Intelligence for Your Life.